Nules84/CI_PP2_ArtiQuiz/README.md

 to the user with a message of congratulations.

-* Below the awarded points and congratulations message, the user is presented with an "Enter Name" field, this field allows a user to enter their name so that they can ultimately save their awarded score onto the Quizzical leaderboard.
+* Below the awarded points and congratulations message, the user is presented with an "Enter Name" field, this field allows a user to enter their name so that they can ultimately save their awarded score onto the Archiquiz leaderboard.

 * Below is a "Save Score" button, as mentioned in the Navigation section of this document.
 Below are three navigation buttons which allow the user to navigate wherever they wish to go, whether it be to "Play Again", "View Leaderboard", or "Return to Home".
 Each of these buttons are mentioned in the navigation section of this document.
 Each button has the box-shadow hover effect.